Opening Hours Open 7 days a week

 Can I Re-Apply For ILR As a Victim Of Domestic Violence After The Refusal?

-If you have been refused Indefinite Leave to Remain (ILR) as a victim of domestic violence and abuse by the Home Office UKVI and do not believe you can successfully challenge the refusal, you may be able to re-apply for ILR as a victim of domestic violence.
+If you have been refused Indefinite Leave to Remain (ILR) as a victim of domestic violence and abuse by the Home Office UKVI and do not believe you can successfully challenge the refusal, you may be able to reapply for ILR as a victim of domestic violence.
 Any such fresh ILR application should meet the requirements set out in paragraph 39E of the Immigration Rules.

-When Can I Apply Naturalisation As A British Citizen After ILR As A Victim Of Domestic Violence?
+When Can I Apply for Naturalisation As A British Citizen After ILR As A Victim Of Domestic Violence?

 You can apply for naturalisation as a British citizen 12 months after you have been granted Indefinite Leave to Remain (ILR) if you have been lawfully resident in the UK for the last five years preceding the date of application.
 If you are married to a British Citizen, the residence requirement will be three years instead of 5 years, and there will be no requirement to wait for 12 months after the grant of Indefinite Leave to Remain (ILR) when applying for naturalisation as a spouse of a British Citizen.
 Your absences from the UK during the last five years before the date of application for naturalisation should not exceed 450 days.
 If you are relying on three years of residence because you are married to a British Citizen, your absences during the last three years before the date of your naturalisation application should not exceed 270 days.
 Also, you must not have been absent from the UK for more than 90 days in the last 12 months before the date of your application for naturalisation as a British Citizen.
 Our specialist team of family visa solicitors can provide immigration advice and legal services for your application for naturalisation as a British Citizen after the grant of Indefinite Leave to Remain (ILR) as a victim of domestic violence.
 Read More